Your engagement ring journey doesn’t end after finalising a design and picking the perfect diamond or moissanite.

 Each to his own… but fancy doesn’t hurt, does it?

 So, what’s the best metal for a diamond or moissanite engagement ring?

 I can’t think of a single reason to chose palladium or white gold over platinum at this stage.

 From superior durability to the ring of its name; it’s a no-compromise choice.

 Words and photos don’t do these luxurious metals any justice.

 Do us both a favour and visit us to see and feel these noble metals in person, on your hand, compared to your unique skin tone.

-So, it’s as easy as sending me a mail ( firstname.lastname@example.org ), and we can take it from there.
+Send me a mail at firstname.lastname@example.org, and we can take it from there.